LCC-CIT/CS210-CourseMaterials/Labs/Lab02-RuleBasedSystems/GroupA/CS210_Lab02_Instructions_GroupA.md

 ## A Better Expert System

 In the last lab assignment you wrote a "toy" expert system that was a Financial Product Recommendation System.
-This week your assignment is to make a "mini" expert systeb by either:
+This week your assignment is to make a "mini" expert system by either:

 A. Improving last week's program
     or